 When you arrive, check in with your escort coordinator.

 Your coordinator will give you instructions.
 If you are an independent volunteer or working with an outside group, check in with security at the clinic.
-Let them know that you’re there to support them and to act as an escort.
+Let her/him know that you’re there to support them and to act as an escort.
 If they have any questions or concerns, encourage them to talk to their manager or to whomever is coordinating your volunteer group.

 Don’t engage the anti-choicers.